pjohanzen/data_Scaper/README.md

 ## Notes

-* The scraper uses **heuristics** to detect job titles, salaries, and company names.
+* This scraper is **v0**: it works, but may skip or mislabel some jobs.
+* Improvements (planned for future versions):

+  * More robust job title extraction.
+  * Better company parsing.
+  * Handling of edge cases for salaries.
-* If some jobs aren’t captured, try:
+* If some jobs aren’t being captured, try:

-  * Increasing the scroll limit (`max_scrolls` in code).
+  * Increasing the scroll limit (`max_scrolls` in the code).
   * Using different keywords.
-  * Running the script with more max jobs.
+  * Running the script with a higher max jobs setting.

 ---